Counting thin subgraphs via packings faster than meet-in-the-middle time: Introduction

 A further design constraint is that the basic equations (Lemma~\ref{lem:first}) must be mutually independent of the cheap equations (Lemma~\ref{lem:second}) to enable balancing the running time (see~\S\ref{sect:runtime}) while retaining invertibility of the system; here we have opted for an analytically convenient design where the basic equations are in general position (the coefficient matrix is a Vandermonde matrix) that enables easy combination with the cheap equations, even though this design may not be the most efficient possible from a computational perspective.

+From an efficiency perspective we can in fact do better than Theorem~\ref{thm:main} for small values of $q$ by proceeding via case by case analysis (see~\S\ref{sect:q234}).
+We show that faster algorithms exist for at least $q=2,3,4$ (Theorem~\ref{thm:q234}).

-An open problem that remains is whether the upper bound $n^{3q(\frac{1}{2}-\tau)+O(1)}$ in Theorem~\ref{thm:main} can be improved to the asymptotic form $\binom{n}{3q(\frac{1}{2}-\delta)}n^{O(1)}$ for some constant $\delta>0$ independent of $0\leq q\leq n/3$.
-In particular, such an improvement would parallel the asymptotic running time $\binom{n}{k/2}n^{O(1)}$ of the counting-in-halves technique; unfortunately it appears that such an improvement is unlikely for the same reasons as discussed by Bj\"orklund {\em et al.}~\cite{BHKK09}.
+An open problem that thus remains is whether the upper bound $n^{3q(\frac{1}{2}-\tau)+O(1)}$ in Theorem~\ref{thm:main} can be improved to the asymptotic form $\binom{n}{3q(\frac{1}{2}-\delta)}n^{O(1)}$ for some constant $\delta>0$ independent of $0\leq q\leq n/3$.
+In particular, such an improvement would parallel the asymptotic running time $\binom{n}{k/2}n^{O(1)}$ of the counting-in-halves technique~\cite{BHKK09}.
+Furthermore, such an improvement would be of considerable interest since it would, for example, lead to faster algorithms for computing the permanent of an integer matrix.
+Unfortunately, this also suggests that such an improvement is unlikely, or at least difficult to obtain given the relatively modest progress in improved algorithms for the permament problem~\cite{Bjorklund12}.
+Some further evidence towards the subtlety of counting in disjoint parts is that we can show (Theorem~\ref{thm:omega-tau}) that to break the ``meet-in-the-middle'' barrier for the weighted disjoint triples problem with a trilinear algorithm, it is in fact {\em necessary} to use fast matrix multiplication (see~\S\ref{sect:lower-bounds}).
+Put otherwise, the proofs of Theorems~\ref{thm:main} and \ref{thm:omega-tau} reveal that for constant $q$ the structural tensors for weighted disjoint triples and matrix multiplication are loosely rank-equivalent in terms of existence of low-rank decompositions.